International Wire Transfer Fees & How to Avoid Them in 2025

 If you’re not sending an Interac payment, your bank will likely offer you a SWIFT transfer.
 SWIFT is the payment network favoured by banks for over 50 years, in which a sending bank works with one or more intermediary banks to route a transfer to its destination - a bit like taking a journey involving several connecting flights.
 SWIFT fees can vary widely - and can often be pretty high.

-You might find you’re better off choosing a specialist payment service like Wise to get lower fees and a better rate compared to your bank.
+You might find you’re better off choosing a specialist payment service like Wise.
 That’s because specialist services have built their own payment networks to avoid SWIFT - and the fees which come along with it - to get your money moving faster and for a lower fee.

 Currency conversion fees